martintrojer/martintrojer.github.com/content/post/2012-07-23-untying-the-recursive-knot.md

 ;; [[0 2 4 6] [1 3 5]]
 ```

-We can break these functions apart using the same strategy as with fact' above;
+We can break these functions apart using the same strategy as with fact' above:

 ```clojure
 (defn even' [odd es os [e & t]]